 The Cultural Soul Project engages in a theological tradition that centers the experiences of people who have been shaped by life on the margins, and we have a critique on any religious system that normalizes a theology that will care for the eternal soul but has no concern for the present condition of the body that the soul inhabits.

-The Cultural Soul project joins a group of Christians from all over the world and across centuries who believe in the promise of God for all people; we are intentional about addressing the needs of people who have been shaped by life on the margins, and we are committed to transforming unjust systems and structures in society that make it difficult for People of Color to live lives of meaning, being, and purpose.
+The Cultural Soul project joins a group of Christians from all over the world and across centuries who believe in the promise of God for all people; we are intentional about addressing the needs of people who have been shaped by life on the margins, and we are committed to transforming the structures in society that make it difficult for People of Color to live lives of meaning, being, and purpose.
 Through an innovative collaboration with the progressive strands of the United Methodist Church, we are forming a new expression of what ministry looks like lived out in inner city urban America.

 1 Howard Thurman, Jesus and the Disinherited